DIPlib/diplib/src/documentation/main.md

 *DIPlib* library.

 *DIPlib* 3.0 represents the first major rewrite of the *DIPlib* code base.
-We have rewritten the infrastructure in C++11, using all of the original ideas and concepts, but adding tensor images, color support, and other ideas we had developed within the *DIPimage* toolbox.
-C++11 allows the user to write code that is almost as simple as the equivalent *MATLAB* code, making it simpler to use the library even for rapid prototyping.
+We have rewritten the infrastructure in C++14, using all of the original ideas and concepts, but adding tensor images, color support, and other ideas we had developed within the *DIPimage* toolbox.
+C++14 allows the user to write code that is almost as simple as the equivalent *MATLAB* code, making it simpler to use the library even for rapid prototyping.
 Hopefully, the new infrastructure is much easier to read, maintain, and contribute to.
-All of the image analysis routines (have been / will be) ported to use the new infrastructure.
+All of the image analysis routines will be ( have been) ported to use the new infrastructure.
 See \ref workplan for progress and a detailed list of what still needs to be done.

-The *DIPimage* toolbox will change to optimally use *DIPlib* 3.0.
-This means that some of the *MATLAB* code will be replaced with calls to *DIPlib*, and some (most?) of the low-level interface will change.
-The internal representation of images will also change.
-However, we will strive to keep the high-level toolbox functions identical.
+The *DIPimage* toolbox is being updated to optimally use *DIPlib* 3.0.
+This means that some of the *MATLAB* code is being replaced with calls to *DIPlib*, and the low-level interface (dip_* functions) disappears.
+The internal representation of images has also changed.
+However, we strive to keep the high-level toolbox functions identical.

 Main contributors to the original *DIPlib* project were: